vjack-daniels/NextGen/README.txt

-Our project was created using the React.js library
+Our project was created using React.js

 The presentation we prepared to demo our project and present our idea, can be found here: